Avoiding decoherence with giant atoms in a two-dimensional structured environment: Numerical methods

 The $P_i$-linear method for computing the elements of $U_A$ is based on using an effective Hamiltonian

 where

 is the effective coupling strength of atom $i$.
 If the atom couples equally strongly to each coupling point, i.e., $g_{ip} = g_i$ for every $p$, \eqref{eq:G_i} reduces to

-Since we are using a $2\times2$ effective Hamiltonian [\eqref{eq:H_i-GA}], the $\Ga$ block in \eqref{eq:H_A+H_int} is more complicated than in the small-atom case, and also the elements of $U_A$ are more complicated than simply being copies of the elements in $U_i$.
-In fact, as shown in the Appendix, $U_A$ can be written as a block matrix
+Since the $\Ga$ block in \eqref{eq:H_A+H_int} is now more complicated than in the small-atom case, the elements of $U_A$ are more complicated than simply being copies of the elements in $U_i$ when using our $2\times2$ effective Hamiltonian [\eqref{eq:H_i-GA}].
+In fact, as shown in \appref{app:numerics}, again assuming that no cavities couple to multiple atoms, $U_A$ can be written as a block matrix

 where $D_{0,1,2}$ are diagonal matrices that can be computed from the elements of $U_i$.
 Specifically, the matrix elements of $U_A(\Delta t)$ can be expressed as follows: \begin{widetext}

 \end{widetext} Applying the map encoded by $U_A$ can thus be done, to accuracy $\mathcal{O}(\Delta t^3)$, with computational cost linear in $M$, $N^2$, and $P_i$ for GAs.
 Doing so moves the bottleneck of the split-operator algorithm to the computation of the time evolution associated with $H_B$.
 Specifically, the bottleneck becomes the two FFTs performed in each time step, which have complexity $\mathcal{O}\qty(N^2 \log N)$~\cite{Cooley1965}, since the computation and application of $U_B$ in the bath eigenbasis only has complexity $\mathcal{O}(N^2)$.